 The Environmental Protection pollution hotline number is +44 (0) 1534 709535.

-During office hours (Monday to Friday, 08:30 – 17:00) you will reach the duty officer who should be able to respond to the reported incident within 1 hour.
+During office hours (Monday to Friday, 08:30 – 17:00) you will reach the duty officer who should be able to respond to the reported incident within one hour.

-A pollution incident can also be reported via Jersey Coastguard on VHF 82.
+A pollution incident can also be reported via Jersey Coastguard on VHF Channel 82.

 The following details are required when reporting a pollution incident: